DanielGorban/ResumeSite/README.md

         ## Heading name

-    According to Etter there should be a bias towards including headers as they make the wroting more aprochible.
+    According to Etter there should be a bias towards including headers as they make the writing more approachable.

 4. Write what you want in it.
 As a recommendations for something like a job postion you can write something like this: